lauraminayaa/Consulting_Firm_Case/README.md

-# Uncovering Profitability: A Power BI Case Study
+# Uncovering Profitability: A Consulting Firm Case Study

 **Turning raw business data into actionable profit: uncovering $724K in hidden value with executive dashboards and sharp analytics.**